 "Have you ever seen a movie where the main character has amnesia?"

-"What would you do if you woke up with total amnesia?"
+"How do you think someone would feel if they woke up with amnesia?"

 Journal Prompts